mpelletiervaillant/ecommerce-pattern-library/README.md

   secondary: |
     The secondary typeface is narrow and light to represent the quirky side of our company.

-    The secondary typeface should be used only for headings.
+    The secondary typeface should be used only for headings and buttons.
 colors:
   primary: |
     The primary colour represents the comedic side of our company.
 It is meant to contrast the rather negative subject manner of our company.